10Duke/android-client-idp-sso/BUILDING.md

 # Building the 10Duke Android Client Libraries

-### Requirements
+## Requirements

 * JDK installed and in path
 * Maven installed and in path
-* 10Duke client libraries available in e.g. local Maven repository
+* 10Duke client libraries available in e.g. local Maven repository (see below)

+### Install 10Duke client libraries

+This project depends on [Java-client core libraries (java-client-core)](https://github.com/10Duke/java-client-core).
+Please follow the instructions on that repository.

+### Preparing the Android SDK

 If you already have Android SDK and necessary dependencies, make sure environment `ANDROID_HOME` is set properly.